Clewsy/scripts/README.md

 cal_backup.sh - Generates an \*.ics file from a nextcloud calendar and archives it.
 Intended to be used as a cronjob.
 No longer used since moving nextcloud to a docker container.

 nc_backup.sh - A script to create a local backup of a nextcloud instance including the database, data files and config files.
 To be called as a cronjob.
 (A separate cronjob on a remote system syncs this local backup to create a remote backup.)
 No longer used since moving nextcloud to a docker container.

+ytdl.sh - Written for use with termux (android) to download a youtube video direct to the device.
+Archived as I no longer use this since switching to [LineageOS](https://lineageos.org/) and running [NewPipe](https://newpipe.schabi.org/) instead of the youtube app.
+Newpipe has direct download capability.